gares/iris/CONTRIBUTING.md

 To contribute code, you need an [MPI-SWS GitLab account][account] (use the "Register" tab).
-Please send your MPI-SWS GitLab username to [Ralf Jung][jung] to enable personal projects for your account.
+Please send your MPI-SWS GitLab username to [Ralf Jung][jung] to unlock forks for your account.
 Then you can fork the [Iris git repository][iris], make your changes in your fork, and create a merge request.